Last Updated on September 25, 2021

 Olives are a good source of vitamin E, iron, copper, and dietary fiber, all of which are important in pregnancy (source: WHFoods).

 Olives are around 10-15% fat, which is why they are used in making olive oil (covered below).
-The majority of this is made up of a monounsaturated fatty acid called oleic acid, which has been found to yeild several health benefits, such as better heart health and a reduction in inflammation (source: PubMed).
+The majority of this is made up of a monounsaturated fatty acid called oleic acid, which has been found to yield several health benefits, such as better heart health and a reduction in inflammation (source: PubMed).

 The only thing to look out for when eating olives is that they can be high in sodium, (source: USDA) either from their brine or marinade, or when they’re stuffed with salty products such as anchovies.